5 Things You Need to Know About Tooth Implants

 However, you should bear in mind that whilst a single 'mini implant' might cost you 50% less than a traditional one described above, you would need at least two and possibly up to six, placed at the same time and implant supported dentures are also expensive.

-This is very like a traditional bridge, but instead of being placed onto existing teeth to bridge a gap, this would be fixed onto implants instead.
+This is very like a traditional bridge, but instead of being placed onto existing teeth to bridge a gap, it would be fixed onto implants instead.
 If you have a large gap, with two or more teeth missing, your dentist may suggest this as an option.

 There are two types, one where each missing tooth has an implant inserted into the jaw and the crowns to go over them are not separate, but fused together.